xyxj1024/xyxj1024.github.io/_posts/2023-02-06-cgroups-forkbomb.md

 The `cgroup2` memory controller also supplies the `memory.high` controller.
 This allows an administrator to define a memory usage threshold beyond which (1) a "`high`" event, in the `memory.events` file, is triggered, which subsequently (2) signals to the Linux kernel that it should begin aggressively reclaiming memory from the processes in the `cgroup` (though those processes will not be killed).

-According to the Linux kernel documentation, each non-root `cgroup` has a "`cgroup.events`" file containing "`populated`" field indicating whether the `cgroup`&prime;s sub-hierarchy has live processes in it.
+According to the Linux kernel documentation, each non-root `cgroup` has a "`cgroup.events`" file containing "`populated`" field indicating whether the `cgroup`&apos;s sub-hierarchy has live processes in it.
 If there is no live process in the `cgroup` and its descendants, its value is zero; otherwise, `1`. `poll` and `inotify` events are triggered when the value changes.

 Below is the definition of the `inotify_event` data structure: